 "Compare your method with [alternative].
 Which works better here?
 Why?"

 In English, instead of "Analyse this poem," ask: "What type of analysis would work best for this poem?
 Why?"
-This reveals whether pupils understand that different poems require different analytical approaches.
+This reveals whether learners understand that different poems require different analytical approaches.

 Common Mistakes Teachers Make